hanxiaomax/Learncpp_CN/docs/10-2-unscoped-enumerations.md

     Classes also provide a scope region, and it’s common to put enumerated types related to a class inside the scope region of the class.
 We discuss this in lesson [13.17 -- Nested types in classes](https://www.learncpp.com/cpp-tutorial/nested-types-in-classes/).

 A related option is to use a scoped enumeration (which defines its own scope region).
-We’ll discuss scoped enumerations shortly ([10.4 -- Scoped enumerations (enum classes)](https://www.learncpp.com/cpp-tutorial/scoped-enumerations-enum-classes/)).
+We’ll discuss scoped enumerations shortly ([[10-4-scoped-enumerations-enum-classes|10.4 - 限定作用域枚举（枚举类）]]).

 !!! success "最佳实践"

 	Prefer putting your enumerations inside a named scope region (such as a namespace or class) so the enumerators don’t pollute the global namespace.

-## Comparing against enumerators
+## 比较枚举值

 We can use the equality operators (`operator==` and `operator!=`) to test whether an enumeration has the value of a particular enumerator or not.